lterray/my-calories/README.md

   - you can refresh the list with the 'Refresh' button
   - Next to the entries you can find the red 'Delete' button and the blue 'Edit' button.
 Clicking the Edit one will show a popup where you can change the data of the entry and save it afterwards

+### Dependencies
+Some files uses others from the repository (like client.js expects to have the client_api.js in use).
+Additionally jQuery, Bootstrap and JsRender files are used also.
+They are listed in the Head section of the Html code.

 ### Structural explanation
 The code is separated into four layers: